 Duffy mentored five All-MAAC first team selections in 2012 and oversaw the development of Anthony Vega, who was drafted by the Baltimore Orioles following his junior year in the 30th round of the MLB Draft.
 The landmark campaign also featured the only undefeated home record in the Division I ranks as the program recorded a perfect 18-0 mark at Van Cortlandt Park.

-Prior to becoming a head coach, Duffy started his coaching career by spending seven seasons as an assistant coach at Seton Hall, his alma mater, on the same staff as current Rutgers pitching coach Phil Cundari.
+Prior to becoming a head coach, Duffy started his coaching career by spending seven seasons as an assistant coach at Seton Hall, his alma mater.
 That started in 2001 when the Pirates won their first Big East championship since 1987.
 In 2003, he was promoted to full-time assistant coach.
 Duffy worked primarily with the Pirates' hitters and outfielders while also assisting with recruiting, scouting and team travel.
 Nine of Duffy's players eventually moved on to professional baseball careers.